 - Denture patients

 - Some children with congenitally missing teeth, history of trauma, or future need for dental implants

 Prosthodontics rarely if ever involves treating routine pedodontic patients (children) and orthodontics (moving of teeth).
 Prosthodontists may choose to provide treatment such as extractions, dental implant placement, root canals, and other routine oral surgery procedures.

 In the past, prosthodontics was often divided into two sub specialties: fixed and removable.

-Prior to the success that dental implants brought to dentistry in the early 1980’s and the fact that many young adults in the early half of the 20th century had full mouth extractions, prosthodontics relied more heavily on removable prosthetics.
-Fixed prosthetics (cemented bridgework) was only possible if there were enough remaining teeth.
-One of these two sub-specialties were often required to be chosen by residents to be their focus.
+Prior to the success that dental implants brought to dentistry in the early 1980s and the fact that many young adults in the early half of the 20th century had full mouth extractions, prosthodontics relied more heavily on removable prosthetics.
+Fixed prosthetics (cemented bridgework) were only possible if there were enough remaining teeth.
+One of these two sub-specialties was often required to be chosen by residents to be their focus.